 COAT & GROOMING

-The majority of Bernedoodles will have minimal shedding, if at all.
+Our Bernedoodles are typically low to nonshedding.
 As a general rule, the curlier the coat, the less likely it will shed.
 But the curlier it is, the harder it is to maintain.
 Bernedoodles should be brushed regularly to prevent mats and groomed every 2-3 months.
+If you are looking for a specific coat type, please let me know and we will be happy to lead you in the right direction.
+We can usually tell what kind of coats our puppies will have a few days after birth.

 Listed below are the generations of Bernedoodles that can be found at Glass House.